devsecopseng01/katacoda-scenarios/docker_basics/docker-basics-2/intro.md

-In this lession we will learn how to manage images and create customized images.
+In this lession we will learn how to manage images and create images.